JaxkDev/koth/README.md

  - <https://github.com/jackthehack21/koth-extensions>

 ## Known Bugs:
- - Floating Text Particles will appear in every world but at same position.
+ - Floating Text Particles will appear in every world but at same position, disable floating_text_particles if this is a issue for your server setup.

-To report bugs please make a issue over on [github](https://github.com/jackthehack21/koth/issues/new) and please follow the guidelines.
+To report bugs please make a issue over on [github](https://github.com/jackthehack21/koth/issues/new) and please *follow the guidelines.*

 ## Credits:
 _Developer:_ Jackthehack21 (aka JaxkDev)